“As with many other diseases, your risk of breast cancer

 In Know Your Risk: Breast Cancer Risk Factors – Age Breastcancer.org also note:

-What does the North American Menopause Society (NAMS) explain about hormone therapy (HT) and breast cancer risk?
+What is the association between hormone therapy (HT) and breast cancer risk?

 On page three in the Joint Position Statement By the British Menopause Society, Royal College of Obstetricians and Gynaecologists and Society for Endocrinology on Best Practice Recommendations for the Care of Women Experiencing the Menopause, first published online 10 June 2022, one of the recommendations is: